 Librarians are not allowed to answer legal questions or give legal advice as this may constitute unauthorized practice of law in violation of both ethical and legal rules.
 Library patrons who need additional assistance in understanding the nature of a legal problem may, in order to protect their legal rights, wish to consult an attorney or a legal aid or lawyer referral service.
 Librarians can provide contact information such as names and addresses of appropriate agencies.

 The Library provides document delivery service to the general public.
 Requests for legal information must include the specific citation to a legal resource.
-Requests will usually be filled within 48 hours if the requested material is available in the State Law Library collection.
+Requests will usually be filled within three days if the requested material is available in the State Law Library collection.
 If the Library does not hold the requested resource, the Library may obtain it from another source and charge the requestor a fee.
 Photocopies cost fifteen cents per page plus the cost of mailing.
 Faxed copies are $5.00 for the first page and $1.00 for each additional page.